LASER-UMASS/basic-stats/README.md

 Program features:

 * Displays a set of entered numbers.
+* Allows undo of the last number entered if there is at least one number.
+Disallows undo if there are no numbers.
 * Computes the mean of the set of numbers.
 * Computes the median of the set of numbers.
 * Computes the maximum of the set of numbers.